hlshi527214/Niggli_Reduction/ReadMe.txt

 ii) Drag 'Niggli_reduction_Direct_calculation_method.s' or 'Niggli_reduction_Direct_calculation_method-Pro.s' into DigitalMicrograph software.

-iii) Clicke 'CTRL'+'Enten' to enter the graphical user interface.
+iii) Clicke 'CTRL'+'Enter' to enter the graphical user interface.

 If you have any question or suggestions, please contact me: